 Become a volunteer story reader

-The 2012 training for volunteer story readers will take place between October 23rd and November 14th.
+The annual training for volunteer story readers takes place in the Fall.
 Volunteers must attend seven training sessions, and agree to make a six month committment for weekly storytimes at one of our partnering preschool sites.